-In this article from March 2002, the late Brian Salmon, founder of The $2 Shop, and Lorraine Butler outline the essential Do’s and Don’ts for new franchisees
+In this article from our archives, the late Brian Salmon, founder of The $2 Shop, and Lorraine Butler outline the essential Do’s and Don’ts for new franchisees

 The first few months of franchise ownership are an exciting time when you can really start to make things happen for yourself.
 You’ll have the excitement of finding and serving your first customers.
 The fear when things don’t go according to plan.
 The thrill of making the business grow.
 And, if you’ve chosen well, the wisdom of a supportive franchisor to help you come through the initial highs and lows to create a business with a strong foundation.

 However, no matter how good the franchisor, you still have to remember that you are responsible for your own business.
 Those first six months are a vital time to establish the habits of good management for yourself and those around you.
 Here are ten important do’s and don’ts.

 Do expect to work hard.
 You are responsible for every aspect of your new business, from serving the customers to ordering product, managing staff, paying the wages and balancing the books.
 If you haven’t done this before, it can be scary – especially knowing that if you don’t get it right, there will be no salary cheque coming at the end of the month.
 That’s not a reason to panic, but you should allow for the fact that doing all of these different tasks will take you longer at first.
 Once you are experienced at the job, you’ll find most of the everyday tasks become second nature – but it does take time.

 Do follow the systems.
 The quickest way to get into a good daily routine is to use the systems put in place by the franchisor.
 Most franchises have developed their systems over years of trial and error.
 The reason why something is done in a certain way might not be clear to you, but don’t assume that you can change the system or take short-cuts without creating potential problems.
 You have paid to get access to a proven system – use it!